 Counts four pencils and says, “Apat,” [“Four,” in Tagalog] when asked how many pencils there are.

-Source: California Department of Education.
+Source: California Department of Social Services.
 2016.

 Integrating Earlier

-Solves simple everyday problems involving numbers by counting up to 10 objects using one-to-one correspondence;
+Solves simple everyday problems involving numbers by counting up to 10 objects using one-to-one correspondence; and Recites numbers correctly, up to 20

 Possible Examples

-Counts six chairs, then counts seven children, and communicates,“We need one more chair.”
+Counts six chairs, then counts seven children, and communicates, “We need one more chair.”

 Counts accurately to 20 while marching.